 AI's flagship PAISA survey, which tracks fund flows and expenditures of welfare programmes, is India's largest citizen-led expenditure tracking survey.
 Our PAISA Associates field cadre located in 5 states are critical to making this effort a success.
 Read the experience of an AI PAISA Associate who works on education and what she has observed while being in the field.

 Identifying challenges of Swachh Bharat Mission in Udaipur, Rajasthan

 On the request of the local administration in Udaipur, AI began a survey to understand the process involved in declaring Gram Panchayats Open Defecation Free (ODF) and challenges in implementation for the rural arm of SBM.
 The 3-month study yielded insights on the functioning of the SBM machinery and were shared with the administration.
-A report of the study findings will be available by early 2018.
+A report of the study findings is available here.

 Understanding the family planning machinery in Bihar and UP

 In 2012, India signed the FP2020 which committed to increase allocations for Family Planning (FP) and strengthen access to quality FP services.
 In order to understand the process of allocations, releases and expenditure on FP activities and analyse whether these are aligned with the FP2020 goal AI undertook a study on unpacking the processes of planning, budgeting and expenditure at the state and district level under the NHM.
 Commissioned by the Population Foundation of India (PFI), the study included 68 detailed qualitative interviews with officials at all levels in 2 high-focus states, namely Bihar and Uttar Pradesh.
 A working paper of the same will be available in a few months.

 Analysing fiscal federalism in India